faustroland/SwiftPrinter/README.md

 If you encounter such behaviour, try to lower the size of entered data.
 Open settings.txt and change the "data_chunk_size".
 The default value is 100000, if I run into troubles, I set it to half (50000).

 Once the data is entered, the script attempts to start printing.
+If its canvas, keep the script open, it will save the room once the print finishes.

 If you run into troubles with Data Table Import, you can run onlyTables.py which imports only data and you may specify from which table ou want to start.